steineggerlab/Metabuli/README.md

 ## Classification
 ```
 ./adclassifier classify <i:FASTA> <i:DB dir> <i:taxonomy dir> <o:out dir> <job ID> <tmpDir> [options]

   - FASTA : A FASTA file of reads you want to classify.
   - DB dir : The directory where you bulit the reference DB.
   - taxonomy dir : The directory of taxdump files.
     !!
 Make sure that you are using the same taxonomy directory for DB build and classification !!
   - out dir : The directory where the report files will be generated.
+  - job ID: For the result files.
+  * Option
+    - --threads : number of CPU-cores used (all by default)
 ```

 ## Output format